Jonny Kennedy

-Jonny Kennedy (4 November 1966 – 26 September 2003) was a British man who had a rare inherited condition known as dystrophic epidermolysis bullosa (EB or DEB).
+Jonathan "Jonny" Kennedy (4 November 1966 – 26 September 2003) was a British man who had a rare inherited condition known as dystrophic epidermolysis bullosa (EB or DEB).
 Kennedy ultimately died of skin cancer, a complication of EB.

 Biography

-Kennedy was born in Northumberland, where he spent most of his life.
+Kennedy was born in North Shields, Tyne and Wear, and spent most of his life in neighbouring Northumberland.
 He had a severe form of dystrophic epidermolysis bullosa and was born with no skin on his left leg.

 In September 2002, Kennedy was diagnosed with terminal cancer and he was given a year to live.
 He was a Spiritualist who saw death as "a freedom and an escape."

-He died in 2003 at the age of 36, whilst being filmed for a documentary, on a train returning from a meeting at 10 Downing Street with Cherie Blair.
+Kennedy died in 2003 at the age of 36, whilst being filmed for a documentary, on a train returning from a meeting at 10 Downing Street with Cherie Blair.

 One of Kennedy's favourite bands was Queen; at his funeral, the Queen song "Don't Stop Me Now" was played.
-His childhood friend Lord Redesdale was in attendance and spoke as per Kennedy's request.
+His childhood friend the Lord Redesdale was in attendance and spoke as per Kennedy's request.
 He was cremated and his ashes were scattered at the Tenantry Column in Alnwick.